by David Gedin

 The Public Art and Industry Exhibition is arranged on Djurgården in Stockholm.
 Salomon August Andrée embarks on a balloon expedition to the North Pole but crashes after three days.

 Writes the play To Damascus (Till Damaskus).
 Returns to Lund.
-Starts to discuss publication of his collected novels and stories with Gustaf af Geijerstam, the new senior editor at Gernandts.
+Starts to discuss publication of his collected novels and stories with Gustaf af Geijerstam, the new senior editor at the publishing house Gernandts.

 Émile Zola publishes the article “I accuse” (”J’accuse”) denouncing the French government for anti-Semitism and miscarriage of justice against Alfred Dreyfus.
 But Strindberg thinks he must be guilty because God is punishing him.